-OUTLOOK FOR 2022
+OUTLOOK FOR THE COMING YEAR

-When the above factors and the market trends are considered, the following overall picture emerges for Volkswagen Bank GmbH, from both single entity and Group perspectives: our earnings expectations assume stable funding costs, greater levels of cooperation with the individual Group brands and continuing optimization of costs as part of our efficiency program.
-In addition, our earnings forecasts take into account a continued high degree of uncertainty about macroeconomic conditions in the real economy due to the ongoing Covid-19 pandemic and the impact of this uncertainty on factors such as risk costs.
+When the above factors and the market trends are considered, the following overall picture emerges for Volkswagen Bank GmbH, from both single entity and Group perspectives: earnings expectations assume rising funding costs, greater levels of cooperation with the individual Group brands and continuing optimization of costs as part of our efficiency program.
+In addition, earnings forecasts take into account a continued high degree of uncertainty about macroeconomic conditions in the real economy due to the ongoing Russia-Ukraine conflict and persistent new vehicle shortages.

-For 2022, we predict that the penetration rate will be at the level of the previous year, although a return to growth in deliveries is anticipated.
-New contracts and current contracts are expected to be substantially and slightly higher than the prior-year level, respectively.
-Business volume is therefore projected to be at a level noticeably higher than in 2021; we also expect the volume of deposits to be significantly above the prior-year level.
-In view of the major positive non-recurring items in 2021, especially in the risk costs, we expect the operating result and return on equity for fiscal year 2022 to be drastically below the level of the previous year.
-The cost/income ratio is likely to reflect this change and we predict that the figure will be significantly higher than the prior-year figure despite a slight fall in overhead costs in 2022.
+For 2023, the penetration rate is predicted to increase noticeably year on year in step with a strong increase in deliveries.
+New contracts are projected to exceed the prior-year level significantly, which will result in the contract portfolio remaining stable at the level of the current year.
+Business volume is projected to be at a level slightly higher than in 2022; we also expect the volume of deposits to be significantly above the prior-year level.
+The operating result and return on equity for fiscal year 2023 are expected to be down significantly year on year.
+The cost/income ratio, in contrast, is expected to be noticeably higher in 2023 than in the prior year.

-Looking ahead to subsequent years, the maintenance of the current business strategy is expected to enable performance to recover to the pre-crisis level as of 2024/2025.
+Looking ahead to subsequent years, the maintenance of the current business strategy is expected to enable performance to recover to the pre-crisis level from 2024/2025.

-FORECAST CHANGES IN KEY PERFORMANCE INDICATORS FOR FISCAL YEAR 2022 COMPARED WITH PRIOR-YEAR FIGURES
+FORECAST CHANGES IN KEY PERFORMANCE INDICATORS FOR FISCAL YEAR 2023 COMPARED WITH PRIOR-YEAR FIGURES

-Actual 2020 1 Actual 2021 Forecast for 2022 Nonfinancial performance indicators Penetration (percent) 18.9 17.9 At the level of 2021 Current contracts (thousands) 3,700 3,431 Slightly above the level achieved in 2021 New contracts (thousands) 1,046 Very significantly above the level achieved in 2021 Financial performance indicators Volume of business (€ million) 48,486 45,585 Noticeably above the level achieved in 2021 Volume of deposits (€ million) 28,694 26,489 Significantly above the level achieved in 2021 Operating result (€ million) 804 1,137 Drastically below the level achieved in 2021 Return on equity (percent) 8.0 10.5 Drastically below the level achieved in 2021 Very significantly above the level achieved in Cost/income ratio (percent) 51.4 40.1 2021
+Actual 2021 Actual 2022 Forecast for 2023 Nonfinancial performance indicators Penetration (percent) 17.9 16.2 Noticeably above the level achieved in 2022 Current contracts (thousands) 3,431 3,213 At the level of 2022 New contracts (thousands) 1 1,046 1,033 Significantly above the level achieved in 2022 Financial performance indicators Volume of business (€ million) 45,585 47,475 Slightly above the level achieved in 2022 Volume of deposits (€ million) 2 26,489 26,226 Significantly above the level achieved in 2022 Operating result (€ million) 3 1,137 761 Significantly below the level achieved in 2022 Return on equity (percent) 10.5 6.9 Significantly below the level achieved in 2022 Cost/income ratio (percent) 40.1 51.1 Noticeably above the level achieved in 2022